 Skip to main content

-If you’re wondering whether a heat pump tumble dryer is worth the higher upfront cost, the answer is simple: yes, they really do deliver big savings.
+If you’re wondering whether a heat pump dryer is worth the higher upfront cost, the short answer is yes.
+They really do deliver big savings.
 Based on both official figures and my own real-world testing, here’s what you can expect:

-👉 Read on for a deep dive with real-world usage data, annual breakdowns, and side-by-side comparisons.
+Read on for real-world usage data, annual running costs, and side-by-side comparisons.

 Is a Heat Pump Tumble Dryer Cheaper to Run?